 Based in Brest and operated by CLS, VIGISAT is a reference for maritime surveillance and provides satellite services in near real-time: monitoring of pollutions and identification of polluters, detection of illegal fishing, knowledge of the maritime situation, detection of icebergs, environmental monitoring, support in offshore oil & gas industry, radar surveillance and maritime security.

 As part of its regional strategy to develop space applications, Bretagne Region supports two key entities working in this field:

 - The Scientific Interest Group Bretagne Télédétection – GIS BreTel (Brittany Remote Sensing) – created in 2009 together with the VIGISAT station.
 GIs Bretel aggregates 11 academic/research labs around developments in Remote Sensing areas.
-It aims to promote research, education (academic programs) and innovation linked to the exploitation of satellite data for maritime, costal and continental areas.
+It aims to promote research, education (academic programs), innovation and uses of spatial technologies linked to the exploitation of satellite data for maritime, costal and continental areas.